rpherbig/dr-scripts/README.md

 ## common.lic
 A set of shared helper functions to provide reusable functionality for other scripts.

+## healme.lic
+Self healing script for an empath.

 ## create_symlinks.bat
 Useful if you are doing development on Windows.
 Change the _Destination variable.